Best Camping Sleeping Bags of 2026

 Cons

-When it comes to the best camping sleeping bags out there, the REI Siesta Hooded 20 is our number one pick for 2025.
-It represents what we love about a quality camping sleeping bag: outstanding warmth, a spacious and comfy interior, competitive features, and stellar durability – all for a value price.
+When it comes to the best camping sleeping bags out there, the REI Co-op Siesta Hooded 20 is our number one pick.
+It represents what we love about a quality camping sleeping bag: outstanding warmth, a spacious and comfy interior, competitive features, and stellar durability — all for a value price.

 It’s easy to love this sleeping bag from the get-go because it’s just so comfy.
-The cinchable, rectangular hood adds extra warmth and it’s wide enough to hold a full-size pillow in place.
-We love the Siesta’s soft draft collar – on warm nights, flop it out like a thick blanket, or tuck it inside to block cold air.
+The cinchable, rectangular hood adds extra warmth, and it’s wide enough to hold a full-size pillow in place.
+We love the Siesta’s soft draft collar — on warm nights, flop it out like a thick blanket, or tuck it inside to block cold air when the temps drop.

 The wide zipper is smooth, doesn’t easily catch on the material, and wraps around to the opposite corner, so you can transform it into a comforter if you prefer.
-It also has a partial zipper on one side to fold down the top for a bed-like sleeping experience.
-It’s interior pocket offers plenty of room for a phone or bulky headlamp.
+It also has a partial zipper on one side that folds the top down for a bed-like sleeping experience.
+Its interior pocket offers plenty of room for a phone or bulky headlamp.

 We have very few complaints about the Siesta Hooded 20.
 It packs up a bit bulky and doesn’t come with a mesh storage sack, so storing it may be a bit challenging.
-But it’s not any bigger than most of the options on this list, and the oversized stuff sack is no problem for stashing or unpacking.
-The comfort rating is overstated – it’s cold below 35°F – but for summer weather, it’s great.
+But it’s not much bigger than most of the options on this list, and the oversized stuff sack is no problem for stashing or unpacking.
+Also, the comfort rating is overstated — it’s cold below 35°F. But for summer weather, it’s great.

 Therm-A-Rest Boost 650